Vergepoland/throwback-ai-support/data/Frequently-Asked-Questions.md

 If you do not have a batch (*.bat*) file or you keep getting this error, try replacing your crack files.

 ## "Your install appears to have missing files.
 Please verify the integrity of your install through Steam."
-If you get this error while trying to start your game, you will need to replace your crack files.
+If you get this error while trying to start your game, you will need to download shears in #tool-releases.

 ## My game keeps crashing on launch, how do I fix it?
+change game name in codex.ini

 # Downloader
 # Liberator